vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 This is done by taking into account all orders they have deployed between the tightest price monitoring bounds and then calculating the volume-weighted [probability of trading](./0034-PROB-prob_weighted_liquidity_measure.ipynb) at each price level - call it instantenous liquidity score.
 When we say "all orders" we mean their limit orders, [pegged orders](./0037-OPEG-pegged_orders.md) and the volume deployed on their behalf as part of their [liquidity commitment order](./0038-OLIQ-liquidity_provision_order_type.md).

-Now calculate the sum the instantenous liquidity score obtained for each committed LP:
+Now calculate the total of the instantenous liquidity scores obtained for each committed LP:
 ```
-total = the sum of all of the instantenous liquidity scores for all LPs that have an active liquidity commitment
+total = the sum of instantenous liquidity scores for all LPs that have an active liquidity commitment
 ```
+Now, if the `total` comes out as `0` then set `fractional instantenous liquidity score` to `1.0/n`, where `n` is the number of committed LPs.
-Now calculate fractional instantenous liquidity score for each committed LP (i.e. a party that successfully submitted [LP order](./0038-OLIQ-liquidity_provision_order_type.md) as:
+Otherwise calculate fractional instantenous liquidity score for each committed LP (i.e. a party that successfully submitted [LP order](./0038-OLIQ-liquidity_provision_order_type.md) as:
 ```
 fractional instantenous liquidity score = instantenous liquidity score / total
 ```
-If the `total` comes out as `0` then set `fractional instantenous liquidity score` to `1.0/n`, where `n` is the number of committed LPs.

 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then for each committed LP `liquidity score` is set to `fractional instantenous liquidity score`.